Prince Edward Island Sights and Highlights

 It's best to travel between mid-June and mid-September, when the weather is at its most pleasant and there are many activities and festivals.

-What attractions should I visit on Prince Edward Island in Canada?
+What sights should I visit on Prince Edward Island in Canada?

 Where can I try authentic Canadian food on Prince Edward Island?